ChrisFB-Kaijusirch/Note_Processing/GITHUB_PAGES_DEPLOYMENT.md

 This repository is configured to automatically deploy to GitHub Pages using GitHub Actions.
 When you push changes to the `main` branch, the GitHub Actions workflow will:

 1. Build the frontend
-2. Copy the build files to the `docs` directory
+2. Copy the build files to the `docs` directory in the `main` branch
-3. Deploy the `docs` directory to the `gh-pages` branch
+3. Commit and push the updated `docs` directory

+GitHub Pages is configured to deploy from the `/docs` folder in the `main` branch.

 ## Manual Deployment